cybercongress/cybernomics/bostrom/README.md

 ## Adjusting A and V Supply

 To model minting properties of V for the planning of GPU storage and maximization of V price.
 As Ampere (A) are resource tokens, and they do not have natural measure we decide to model A supply equal to V.

 System designed in the way that investminted 1 GH (1 Giga Hydrogen is equal to 1 GBOOT) for 1 day yields 1 V.

 `investmint_period` - is period of investminting H token for selected agent.
-It is chosen by agent according to his understanding and priorities of maximisation his benefits.
+It is chosen by agent according to his understanding and priorities of maximising his benefits.

-And it is limited by system setting of `investmint_max_period`, that has dynamic formula written below.
+And it is limited by the system setting of `investmint_max_period`, which has the dynamic formula written below.

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}investmint\_max\_period = horizon\_period\_init \cdot 2^{\lceil{\log_2 \lceil{\frac{timestep %2B 1}{horizon\_period\_init}}\rceil}\rceil}"></p>

 Where `horizon_period_init` (period in timesteps equal to 3 months) is the period before first `investmint_max_period` raise.

 According to this formula current `investmint_max_period` will be set to [3, 6, 12 ... ] months.